Dell forecasts 3-4% compounded annual revenue growth over long term

 Dell also said it would raise its quarterly dividend by 10 per cent or more every year through fiscal 2028, as it plans to return more than 80 per cent of adjusted free cash flow to shareholders through a combination of share buybacks and dividends.

-Shares of the company were down 1 per cent in premarket trading.
+Shares of the company were down more than 2 per cent in premarket trading.

 The company increased its adjusted earnings per share target of 8 per cent annual growth or better over the long term.